 [Privacy] All bugged, the Guarantor updates the rules on video surveillance.

-In recent years it has increased exponentially the number of devices used for video surveillance.
-The cities are full of cameras, commercial activities were equipped with advanced systems for video surveillance, thousands of quotidinamanente cameras are ready to take pictures of cars that exceed the speed limits imposed by the Highway Code, the public transportation resume our movements and so on and so forth.
+In recent years increased exponentially the number of devices used for video surveillance.
+The cities are full of cameras, businesses will have advanced systems for video surveillance, thousands of cameras are ready quotidinamanente taking pictures to cars that exceed the speed limits imposed by the Highway Code, the public transport resume our movements and so on and so forth.
 Nowadays, it is really difficult to do business in public without being filmed by surveillance cameras.
-Of this condition has finally realized also the Privacy Guarantor which emenato the measure April 8, 2010 to update the now obsolete rules videosoveglianza dating back to 2004.
-What will change for those who install these systems?
+This circumstance has finally realized even the Privacy Guarantor who emenato the measure April 8, 2010 to update the now obsolete rules videosoveglianza dating back to 2004.
+What will change for people installing these systems?
 And most importantly, you can ensure a good level of privacy for citizens?
-In this short article I will not dwell on all the formalities to be carried out to comply with the new provision of the Guarantor, but I will try to highlight some aspects of the "story observation" that I consider interesting.
+In this short article I will not dwell on all the formalities to be carried out to comply with the new provision of the Guarantor, but I'll try to point out some aspects of the "affair surveillance" that I consider interesting.

-At a first reading of the measure in question, it is immediately evident that the Privacy deemed it necessary to intervene in a matter which in the last few days has taken on a very different scale from that of just five years ago.
-It is not surprising, therefore, to read in the introduction that:
+At a first reading of the measure in question, it is immediately evident that the Privacy deemed it necessary to intervene in a matter which in the last few days has taken reach very different from that of just 5 years ago.
+No wonder, then read the premise that:

 [...]
-Certain provisions of the law have attributed to the mayors and municipalities specific skills to ensure public safety and urban security, and other standards, state and regional activities also forms of economic incentives in favor of government and private entities in order to increase the use of video surveillance as a form of passive defense, control and deterrence of criminal phenomena and vandalism.
+Certain provisions of the law have attributed to the mayors and municipalities specific powers to ensure public safety and urban security, while other rules, state and regional activities also forms of economic incentives in favor of government and private entities in order to increase the use of video surveillance as a form of passive defense, control and deterrence of criminal phenomena and vandalism.

-In fact, especially if you are used to walking, the number of cameras watching us, is nothing short of impressive.
-In my town ( power ) in a few months have been installed over a hundred cameras and, in fact, it is impossible to move without being taken.
-I'm honestly not very happy about this because, even because I think too much having to "observe" tens of thousands of people in transit daily for 1-2 crimes each year (if anything were identified thanks to the cameras).
-What worries me even more there are two other data.
+In fact, especially if it is customary to walk, the number of cameras watching us is nothing short of impressive.
+In my city ( Power ) in a few months have been installed over a hundred cameras and, in fact, it is impossible to move without being taken.
+Honestly not very happy about this because, even because I think too much having to "observe" tens of thousands of people in transit daily for 1-2 crimes every year (if anything were identified thanks to the cameras).
+What worries me even more, there are two other data.
 The first is the study that was done back in 2005 in England - home of video surveillance - which highlights the almost total uselessness of these methods for the prevention of crimes.
-The second is the cost of video surveillance in the big city assumes the importance of digits to 6 zeros!
-But it is really worth it?
+The second is the cost of video surveillance in large cities assumes the scope of digits to six zeros!
+But it is really worth?

-My thoughts are why, after reading the premise of the decision of 8 April 2010 of the Data Protection Authority, I would expect to find at least a more stringent regulation in the case of use of video surveillance for the purposes of public security.
-Instead, I see that once again when the cameras are utilized for these purposes is still not mandatory to signaling the presence of the instrument, even if the Guarantor "hopes" turnaround and "hopes" that you are using the signs signaling the presence of video surveillance.
-Honestly it's a bit 'little hope, but the effort of the Guarantor, given its limited powers in this area, it must be appreciated, however, because even if the objective of the telelcamere is to prevent the risk'm not a contradiction to the alert.
-If, however, the cameras were installed by the city for urban security purposes only, it will be mandatory to be notified of the entrance in an area under surveillance, unless the procedure is not carried out for the purpose of protecting public safety, prevention, detection or suppression of crime, in which case, as I said, no obligation thenar!
+My thoughts are for which, after reading the premise of the order of 8 April 2010 of the Data Protection Authority, I would expect to find at least a more stringent regulation in the case of use of video surveillance in the interests of public safety.
+Instead, I see that once again when the cameras are used for these purposes is still not obligatory to carry out signaling the presence of the instrument, even if the Guarantor "hopes" turnaround and "hopes" that you use the signs signaling the presence of video surveillance.
+Honestly is a bit 'little hope, but the effort of the Guarantor, given its limited powers in this area, it must be appreciated, however, because even if the goal of telelcamere is to prevent the risk'm not a contradiction to the alert.
+If, instead, the cameras were installed by the city for urban security purposes only, it will be mandatory to be notified in the entrance area under surveillance, unless the procedure is not carried out for the purpose of protecting public safety, prevention, detection or suppression of crime, in which case, as I said, no obligation thenar!

-I found it very interesting also the provisions on video surveillance with the use of tools that require prior authorization.
-In particular, in paragraph 3.2 of the Provision of 8 April 2010 he was enlarged compared to the past, the scope of the preliminary investigation of devices that use software that can carry out "the recognition of the person through connection or intersection, or compare the images obtained (eg morphology of the face) with other specific personal data, in particular with biometric data, or based on a comparison of its image with a pre-established sampling of subjects to detect the same "
+I found it very interesting also to the provisions on video surveillance with the use of instruments that require prior authorization.
+In particular, in paragraph 3.2 of the Provision of 8 April 2010 is extended from the past to the scope of the preliminary on devices that use software to make "recognition of the person through connection or intersection or image comparison detected (eg. Morphology face) with other specific personal data, particularly biometric data, or by comparing its image with a sampling of subjects preconceived recognition thereof "

-Are then introduced preventive controls also called intelligent instruments, namely:
+Are then introduced preventive controls also called intelligent tools, namely:

-you do not just shoot and record images, but they are able to automatically detect abnormal behavior or events, report, and possibly record them.
+you do not just shoot and record images, but they are able to automatically detect abnormal events or behaviors, report them, and possibly record them.

-And to follow, even more interesting is what the Ombudsman says about such systems:
+And to follow, even more interesting, is what the Guarantor says about such systems:

-In principle, such systems should be considered excessive in relation to routine surveillance, as they can cause effects particularly invasive on the sphere of self-determination of and, consequently, its behavior
+In principle, such systems should be considered excessive in relation to the normal activities of surveillance, as they can cause effects particularly invasive on the sphere of self-determination of and, consequently, on its behavior

-Another new feature introduced in April with the provision regarding the use of cameras or webcams with online promotional purposes.
-In this case it is essential to use systems that make it impossible to identify people who are resumed.
-The reason is easy to understand and it says the same Guarantor: the data are collected and placed online.
-It 'clear that the damage could be caused to those who were involuntarily taken and identified online in places where it should not be
+Another innovation introduced with the measure last April regarding the use of cameras or webcams online with promotional purposes.
+In this case it is essential to use systems that make it impossible to identify people who are shot.
+The reason is easy to understand and it says the same Guarantor: Data is collected and placed online.
+It 'clear that the damage could be caused to those who were involuntarily taken and identified online in places where it should not

-I can only conclude by saying that the new rules should be adopted in accordance with this scheme:
+I can only conclude by saying that the new rules will have to be adopted in accordance with this scheme:

-a) within twelve months, make the information visible even when the system is v ideosorveglianza may be active during the night;
+a) within twelve months, make the information visible even when the system v ideosorveglianza is possibly active during the night;

-b) within six months, submit treatments that present specific risks to the rights and freedoms of the fundam ental concerned, the preliminary verification pursuant to art.
+b) within six months, subject the treatments that present specific risks to the rights and freedoms fondam ental of those concerned, the preliminary verification pursuant to art.
 17 of the Code;

 c) within twelve months, adopt safety measures to protect the data recorded by video surveillance systems;

-d) within six months, to adopt the necessary measures to ensure compliance with the following Sections 4.6 and 5.4 of the order of 8 April 2010 concerning the integrated video surveillance systems;
+d) within six months, adopt the necessary measures to ensure compliance with the following Sections 4.6 and 5.4 of the order of 8 April 2010, with regard to the integrated video surveillance systems;

-Did you like this article?
+Did you enjoy this article?
 Subscribe to our Newsletter to receive updates from the blog: